pyblish/pyblish.github.io/_posts/0000-01-08-publishing.md

 > The following sections are instructions on how to get Pyblish up and running using Autodesk Maya.

-If you haven't already installed Pyblish, head on over the the [installation guide][Pyblish] to get started.
+If you haven't already installed Pyblish, head back up to the [installation guide][Pyblish] to get started.
 Once ready, run this.

 ```bash
 # Pyblish for Maya is a regular Python package on PyPI